TianhangXiang/FAM/README.md

 ## 📝 TODO

-Future plans and improvements for this project:
+- [x] Open-source the core code for MAC and VEIN.

-- [x] Implement basic training and evaluation pipeline
+- [x] Release the training and evaluation scripts.
-- [x] Add support for [e.g., Base model name]
-- [ ] Add Multi-GPU Distributed Data Parallel (DDP) support
-- [ ] Integrate TensorBoard / Weights & Biases (W&B) for logging
-- [ ] Add more data augmentation strategies
+- [ ] Refactor the codebase to facilitate easier training and better reproducibility.
-- [ ] Release pre-trained weights
+- [ ] Release the pipeline for Qwen2-VL.
 ---

 ## Acknowledgement